thegooddocsproject/templates/README.md

 When writing your documentation, it helps to think about the following.

 * Who you are writing for
-* What they will be trying to acomplish when they read the documentation
+* What they will be trying to accomplish when they read the documentation
 * The information type.
 Is it a concept, a task or reference?

 On the last point, it's best not to add *a lot* of conceptual or task-based information in the middle of your API reference section; however, do make common sense adjustments such as adding comments (which are sort of conceptual) after your examples in an API reference.

 ## How to use these templates

 We like to compare the three template types to aisles in a grocery store.
 The templates they contain are ingredients that you can combine to create your documentation.
 You'll definitely need more than one template to build your full set of documentation.
-You'll aso need to think about the recipes that you use to combine these ingredients into effective documentation.
+You'll also need to think about the recipes that you use to combine these ingredients into effective documentation.

 ## The templates